ComfyUI Extension: Flux Resolution

 Usage

-Once installed, you will find the following nodes under the Flux Tools category:
+Once installed, you will find the following nodes under the IG1 Tools category:

-This node takes a desired resolution and computes the closest valid resolution for Flux generation, including whether a HiRes fix is needed and a final upscale is needed.
+This node takes a desired resolution and computes the closest valid resolution the selected model, including whether a HiRes fix is needed and a final upscale is needed to reach the input resolution from the computed generation resolution.

 1. Input resolution is 3844x2160.
 The resolution is not valid because:

-1. It does not respect the flux stepping
+1. It does not respect the stepping (3840x2160 would have, it is made on purpose for this example)

-4. Because the reference resolution 3840x2160 is bigger than the generate resolution, the hires_upscale boolean will be set to true: it indicates that a second pass is needed to upscale the image to the reference resolution.
-We recommended to not perform a simple upscale but a 2x HiRes fix on this step.
+3. Because the input resolution 3840x2160 is bigger than the 1280x720 generate resolution, the need_upscale boolean will be set to true: it indicates that a second pass is needed to upscale the image to reach (or get closer) to the input resolution.
+We recommended to perform 2x HiRes fix on this step (instead of a simple upscale).

-5. Because the HiRes fix will upscale (and add details to) the image to 2560x1440 (x2) and this resolution is still under the reference resolution, the additional_upscale boolean will be set to true: it indicates that a third pass is needed to upscale the image to the reference resolution.
+4. Because the HiRes fix will upscale (and add details to) the image to 2560x1440 (x2) and because this resolution is still under the input resolution, the need_upscale boolean will be set to true: it indicates that a third pass is needed to upscale the image to the reference resolution.
 We recommended to perform a simple upscale on this step.

 By using conditionnal nodes on your workflow you can acheive a fully automated workflow that: